AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/baphomet-mpmm.md

 Cults devoted to Baphomet use mazes and complex knots as their emblems.
 They create secret places to indulge themselves, including labyrinths of the sort their master favors.
 Bloodstained crowns and weapons of iron and brass decorate their profane altars.

-Over time, a mpmm becomes tainted by his influence, gaining bloodshot eyes and coarse, thickening hair.
+Over time, a MPMM becomes tainted by his influence, gaining bloodshot eyes and coarse, thickening hair.
 Small horns eventually sprout from the cultist's forehead.
 In time, a devoted cultist might transform entirely into a minotaur, which is considered the greatest gift of the Prince of Beasts.

 Baphomet appears as a fearsome, 20-foot-tall minotaur with six iron horns.
 A fiendish light burns in his red eyes.
 Although he is filled with bestial blood lust, there lies within him a cruel and cunning intellect devoted to subverting all civilization.